hongruj/optimal-preparation_Python/README.md

 baed on  [original version](https://github.com/hennequin-lab/optimal-preparation) with some changes and deletions

+## update!
+There is a problem in output_lqr, where the cost value turn to negative

+method 1: gradient_output_lqr, Adam in numpy
+method 2: minimize_output_lqr, scipy.optimize.minimize (very slow with large cost)

 ## Construct target reaches and ISN network
 1.soc_construct: same setting as the original